Caroline Nicolas 2024-1387.jpg

 Notable distinctions include having been selected as a fellow of The English Concert in America, an award given to young musicians “who appear likely to make significant contributions to the field of early music.”
 As the winner of The Juilliard School’s Historical Performance concerto competition, she made her solo debut in Alice Tully Hall, New York City.

 A passionate educator, Caroline is often invited by early music organizations to lecture on various topics in historical performance practice.
 She has been a guest teacher at Yale University, the Peabody Conservatory at Johns Hopkins University, the University of Victoria, and at the University of Washington School of Music.
 As a lecturer, Caroline has led workshops for Pacific Northwest Viols, Cascadia Viols, the Port Townsend Early Music Workshop, and Seattle Historical Arts for Kids.
 Caroline’s private students have been accepted as music majors to the Royal Academy of Music, the Oberlin Conservatory of Music, the Indiana Conservatory Jacobs School of Music, the San Francisco Conservatory of Music, and the University of Washington, and have attended such summer festivals as the American Bach Soloists Academy and Oberlin’s Baroque Performance Institute.
-She has recently been featured in an Early Music America magazine article, discussing historical bowing techniques.
+She was also featured in an Early Music America magazine article, discussing historical bowing techniques.

 A native of Winnipeg, Canada, Caroline was first introduced to the cello as a young child.
 Too restless to stick with a single steel strung instrument, she pursued early music studies with Phoebe Carrai at The Juilliard School, and with Christophe Coin and Paolo Pandolfo at the Schola Cantorum Basiliensis in Basel, Switzerland.
 Caroline resides in New York City, where she serves as Artistic Director of Ars Poetica.
-When not performing, she can typically be found occupying herself with reading, chess, crosswords, or watching Star Trek with her husband, lutenist Kevin Payne.
+When not performing, she can typically be found occupying herself with reading, crosswords, or watching Star Trek with her husband, lutenist Kevin Payne.

 PRESS